-If you have been looking for the perfect flaky gluten free cheddar biscuits, wait until you try this recipe!
-My recipe gives you all of those flaky layers and delicious flavors similar to Red Lobster's Gluten Free Cheddar Bay Biscuits!
-A bonus is they are so easy to make in about 30 minutes!
+If you’ve been looking for perfect, flaky gluten-free cheddar biscuits, wait until you try this recipe!
+My recipe has lots of flaky layers and delicious flavors similar to Red Lobster’s Gluten-Free Cheddar Bay Biscuits!
+A bonus, they are so easy to make in about 30 minutes!

-My family and I seriously can't stop eating these biscuits!
-This is a recipe I have been working on for a couple of months on and off.
-One of my newsletter readers asked me to work on a gluten free cheese biscuit recipe, and I was pretty determined to get it right!
+My family and I seriously can’t stop eating these biscuits!
+This is a recipe I have been working on for a couple of months, on and off.
+One of my newsletter readers asked me if I had a gluten-free cheese biscuit recipe, and I decided to perfect the recipe I had been working on for her.

 Grab some mixing bowls and a biscuit cutter, and get ready to make biscuits!
-If you are trying to be grain-free, you can also make my Paleo Biscuits and add the same seasonings as this recipe to mimic the flavor.
+If you prefer to bake without grains, you can also make my Paleo Biscuits and add the same seasonings as this recipe to mimic the flavor.

-- Cheddar cheese - either buy shredded or shred some yourself.
-I liked to use sharp cheddar, but mild cheddar also tastes great!
+- Cheddar Cheese – either buy shredded or shred some yourself.
+I prefer sharp cheddar, but mild cheddar also tastes great!
+Use plant-based cheese, such as VioLife or Daiya, for a dairy-free version.

-- Butter - make sure your butter is very cold.
+- Butter – Use very cold butter.
 It will help make those flaky layers!
+Use plant-based butter for a dairy-free option.

-- Garlic powder - you can substitute this for two cloves of minced garlic, but make sure it is minced in tiny bits.
+- Garlic Powder – Substitute this for two cloves of minced garlic, but make sure it is minced into tiny bits.

 Step 2: Use a pastry blender to cut the cold butter into the dry ingredients.
 The mix should look like it has small pebbles in it.

-Step 3: Add the milk and mix until you have a soft dough ball.
+Step 3: Pour in the milk and mix the ingredients until you have a soft dough ball.

-Step 4: Put the dough onto wax paper and press it until it is 1 ½ to 2-inches thick.
+Step 4: Press the dough onto wax paper until it is 1 1/2 to 2 inches thick.
 It is okay to dust the wax paper and the top of the dough if the dough is sticky.
+You can also cut them out on a silicone mat.

 Step 5: Use a biscuit cutter to cut out biscuit shapes.
-Take the extra dough and re-press it again to cut more biscuits out.
+Take the extra dough and press it again to cut more biscuits out.

-Step 6: Brush the tops of each biscuit with some milk.
+Step 6: Put a piece of parchment paper onto a cookie sheet.
+Move the cut out biscuits onto the parchment paper.
+Brush the tops of each biscuit with some milk.
 This will help the tops brown better.

-Baked gluten free cheddar biscuits fresh out of the oven!!
+Baked gluten-free cheddar biscuits fresh out of the oven!!
+For another fun flavor, check out these Gluten-Free Cornmeal Biscuits too!

-Most shredded cheese is gluten free.
+Most shredded cheese is gluten-free.
 It is dusted with cellulose powder to prevent sticking.
-As a backup, always read the ingredients label to be sure there is no gluten.
+As a backup, always read the ingredients label to ensure no gluten.

 You can easily make these plain by omitting the garlic powder, dried parsley flakes, and cheddar cheese.

 That is a tough question.
-You can use dairy-free vegan butter and cheese, but the flavor will be slightly different due to how vegan cheeses melt.
+You can use dairy-free vegan butter and cheese, but the flavor may be slightly different due to the way vegan cheeses melt.
 VioLife is by far the best dairy-free cheese to try in this recipe.

-These gluten free biscuits will keep fresh for up to 3 days.
+These gluten-free biscuits will stay fresh for up to 3 days.

-You can easily freeze these biscuits.
+These biscuits can easily be frozen.
 Put them into a freezer-safe ziplock-style bag.
-They will keep up to 4 months.
+They will keep up to four months.

 I recommend refrigerating your cheese biscuits because gluten free flour blends tend to have fewer preservatives, and they can spoil quickly.